Car-free adventures aroundPenrithCumbria

-- Virgin’s swaying high speed Pendolino trains get from Euston to Penrith in three hours, half the time it would take to drive.
-Book well in advance for one-way tickets from £26 in standard class and £56.50 in (fully catered) first class.
-Flexible off-peak tickets cost £55 each way.
+- Avanti’s high speed trains get from Euston to Penrith in three hours, half the time it would take to drive.
+Book in advance for much cheaper tickets.

-- Arriving by train is more fun than driving as well as often being quicker: instead of having to concentrate on the traffic, you can get some work done, read a book, have a cup of coffee or enjoy the scenery.
-From a cosy railway carriage, patches of fog or pouring rain just add drama.
+- Arriving by train is far more fun than driving as well as often being quicker: instead of having to concentrate on the traffic, you can read a book, have a cup of coffee or enjoy the scenery.
+From a warm railway carriage, patches of fog or pouring rain just add drama.

-- And there are some some great views from the window: look right as you leave Lancaster to see the River Lune backed by the city skyline and, soon after, hills and rugged valleys with foaming, rocky water flowing along beside the train.
+- And there are some some great views from the window: look right as you leave Lancaster to see the River Lune backed by the city skyline and, soon after, hills and rugged valleys with foaming water flowing along beside the train.

 Just twenty minutes’ bus ride south of Penrith, the village of Pooley Bridge stands at one end of beautiful Ullswater, the Lake District’s second largest lake.
 Here, you can enjoy a waterside pint, stroll through the woods where Wordsworth saw his dancing daffs, and catch a boat across the mesmerising water, where the weather can turn from placid to tempestuous in minutes.

 - Pick up a picnic from J & J Grahams’, the venerable grocer, deli and bakery on the market square in Penrith and hop on the 508 bus from the bus station nearby.
 Look out for the prehistoric earthworks known as King Arthur’s Round Table on the left as you leave town.